second-state/rust-by-example-ext/src/openssl/rsa.md

 ```

 The example below generates an RSA public and private key pair, and
-encrypts the keys with a phassphrase.
+encrypts the keys with a passphrase.
 The outputs are text strings that
 can be saved into files.
 Those files are called PEM (Privacy Enhanced Mail) files.

 ```rust,editable